Missing data

 a pretty sure giveaway that the missing observations are non-random is

-s covary with either i) NA
+if a predictor’s NAs covary with either i) NAs

 in the other variables in the model (or other variables we may have) or